 You can access Google Drive from any internet-connected computer or smartphone by visiting:

-If you are using a district-owned iMac (teacher station in classrooms, some offices) or Macbook (Apple laptop), we provide an application called "Google Backup & Sync".
+If you are using a district-owned iMac (teacher station in classrooms, some offices) Macbook (Apple laptop), or Windows laptop we provide an application called "Google Drive".
 This application syncs (mirrors) the contents of your Google Drive folder to your computer, making all your Drive files available offline.
 A shortcut to your local Drive folder is placed on your desktop; the folder itself is stored in "/Users/[your username]/Google Drive/".

 How do I put my files into Google Drive?